 Undergraduate Academic Policies and Procedures

-Lamar University agrees with the fundamental goals and principles of a traditional liberal education.
-This is explained as stated by the American Association of Colleges and Universities (2014):
+Lamar University agrees with the fundamental goals and principles of traditional liberal education.
+This is explained as stated by the American Association of Colleges and Universities (2014).

 Lamar University's General Education Core Curriculum satisfies the criteria for compliance with the mandates of the Texas State Senate and the rules, recommendations and statement of the Texas Higher Education Coordinating Board found in Chapter 4 B §4.28-4.31.
 The required objectives are stated as: